How popular is Donald Trump?

 The polls: What do the surveys say?

 Inevitably, there’s a lot of disagreement from survey to survey, not just because of statistical variation but because pollsters have long had trouble pegging down Trump’s popularity — and often underestimated it.
 So you can see all the numbers here and how house effects work in the model.
-You can also click here to download all the numbers — and some additional details not shown in the chart below — for every Trump approval poll in our database.
+You can also click here to download every Trump approval poll in our database — including some additional details not shown in the chart below.

 Each poll gets an “influence” score based on its pollster rating, its sample size, its recency, and how often a pollster is publishing numbers.3 Sometimes, surveys with mediocre pollster ratings have more weight in the model just because they were conducted very recently or polled more people.